rancher/rancher-docs/docs/how-to-guides/new-user-guides/helm-charts-in-rancher/helm-charts-in-rancher.md

 If you want to upgrade an installed legacy app, the [legacy feature flag](../../advanced-user-guides/enable-experimental-features/enable-experimental-features.md) must be turned on.
 This flag is automatically turned on if you had a legacy app already running before you upgraded Rancher.

 1. Enable the [legacy feature flag](../../advanced-user-guides/enable-experimental-features/enable-experimental-features.md), if it isn't enabled already.
-This flag is enabled automatically if you upgrade Rancher while running a legacy app.
 1. Click **☰**.
 Under **Explore Cluster** in the left navigation menu, select a cluster.
 1. Click **Legacy > Project > Apps**.